SFDC-Assets/PSA-Volunteer-Management/README.md

 * Added “Search Volunteers’ to Volunteer Management Quick Start custom application.
 * Addressed an known issue with the VMQS Sign Up Guest User flow by adding a decision element before the confirmation screen.
 * Addressed an known issue with VMQS Create Volunteer from J.P.
 Assignment where the ‘Is Volunteer Added’  a decision element was mapped to Last Name instead of VolunteerID.
 * The ‘Mark Absent’ quick action on Job Position Assignment was updated to also uncheck the Count Toward Shift Capacity field when used.

+**1.0 Initial release (10 Sept 2025)** - First release.
+For detailed release notes and change logs, provide a link to another readme in the /docs/ folder of this repository.

 ### Acknowledgements